infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 ---

-### Dragging Movements
+### Dragging Movements (WCAG 2.5.7 - Level AA)

+Due to different disabilities, some users may have difficulty performing dragging movements.
+This guideline states that the application should provide an alternative way to perform the action that is not based on dragging movements.

-*This guideline covers point 2.5.7 Dragging Movements - Level AA of the WCAG standard.*
+> This guideline covers point *2.5.7 Dragging Movements - Level AA of the WCAG standard.*

 :white_check_mark: **Success criteria**